 DROP USER removes the specified user.
-To drop a superuser, you must be a superuser yourself; to drop non-superusers, you must have
+You must be a superuser to drop a superuser.
+To drop non-superusers, you need the

-A user cannot be removed if it is still referenced in any database of the cluster; an error will be raised if so.
-Before dropping the user, you must drop all the objects it owns (or reassign their ownership) and revoke any privileges the user has been granted.
+You can't remove a user if any database of the cluster references it.
+Before dropping the user, you must drop all the objects it owns or reassign their ownership and revoke any privileges the user was granted.

-However, it is not necessary to remove role memberships involving the user;
+However, you don't need to remove role memberships involving the user.

-DROP USER automatically revokes any memberships of the target user in other roles, and of other roles in the target user.
-The other roles are not dropped nor otherwise affected.
+DROP USER revokes any memberships of the target user in other roles and of other roles in the target user.
+The other roles aren't dropped or otherwise affected.

-Alternatively, if the only objects owned by the user belong within a schema that is owned by the user and has the same name as the user, the
+Alternatively, if the only objects owned by the user belong in a schema that's owned by the user and has the same name as the user, you can specify the

-CASCADE option can be specified.
-In this case the issuer of the
+CASCADE option.
+In this case, the issuer of the

-DROP USER name CASCADE command must be a superuser and the named user, the schema, and all objects within the schema will be deleted.
+DROP USER name CASCADE command must be a superuser.
+The named user, the schema, and all objects in the schema are deleted.

 The name of the user to remove.

-If specified, also drops the schema owned by, and with the same name as the user (and all objects owned by the user belonging to the schema) as long as no other dependencies on the user or the schema exist.
+If specified, drops the schema owned by and with the same name as the user as long as there are no other dependencies on the user or the schema.
+It also drops all objects owned by the user belonging to the schema.

-john that owns no objects nor has been granted any privileges on other objects:
+john that owns no objects and doesn't have privileges on any other objects: